moj-analytical-services/data-and-analytics-engineering-tech-radar/docs/Sample-leaflet.md

 - Update the markdown-based slides, summarizing the most controversial new and paused blips.
 Follow these instructions to update the slides.
 - Seek feedback from engineers who were not available on the event day.
 - Ensure all blips in your category are assigned or closed prior to the agreed final refresh date.

+---

+Thank you for your participation and contribution to the Tech Radar refresh.
+Your insights and collaboration are invaluable in keeping our teams aligned and informed about the latest technologies and trends.

+---

+*If you have any questions or need assistance, please reach out to @SoumayaMauthoorMOJ*